 26.5.3.6 Public Power Entities

-The following additional provisions shall apply to the determination of a Customer’s Unsecured Credit:
+The following additional provisions shall apply to the determination of a Public Power Entity’s Unsecured Credit:

-(a) A Public Power Entity shall qualify for one million dollars ($1M) in Unsecured Credit, without regard for its Tangible Net Worth or Credit Assessment.
-Municipal electric systems that operate through a joint action agency or a similar municipal affiliation agreement may aggregate their Unsecured Credit amounts of one million dollars ($1M) per member such that the joint action agency will have an Unsecured Credit amount, subject to the Market Concentration Cap, equal to the total of the Unsecured Credit amounts of each individual member.
+(a) A Public Power Entity that is an Investment Grade Customer shall qualify for one million dollars ($1M) in Unsecured Credit, without regard for its Tangible Net Worth or Credit Assessment.
+Municipal electric systems that operate through a joint action agency or a similar municipal affiliation agreement acceptable to the ISO may aggregate their Unsecured Credit amounts of one million dollars ($1M) per member such that the joint action agency will have an Unsecured Credit amount, subject to the Market Concentration Cap, equal to the total of the Unsecured Credit amounts of each individual member.
 Each such agency will qualify for such aggregated Unsecured Credit treatment subject to the ISO’s review of the particular affiliation agreement and the ISO’s review of documentation submitted by the agency to demonstrate that it has been formed under the pertinent sections of the New York State Municipal Law.

 (b) In lieu of a one million dollar ($1M) grant of Unsecured Credit, a Public Power Entity may request Unsecured Credit based on its Tangible Net Worth and Credit Assessment.
 In such case, the ISO will consider the Public Power Entity a private entity for Credit Assessment purposes.

+26.5.3.7 Government Entities

+The following additional provisions shall apply to the determination of a Government Entity’s Unsecured Credit:

+(a) For purposes of this section, “Government Entity” means (1) a state government and any administrative unit thereof or (2) the government of a locality, including special-purpose districts or authorities, and any administrative unit thereof.

+(b) A Government Entity that is an Investment Grade Customer shall qualify for one million dollars ($1M) in Unsecured Credit, without regard for its Tangible Net Worth or Credit Assessment.
+Affiliations of Government Entities that operate through a joint action agency or a similar municipal affiliation agreement acceptable to the ISO may aggregate their Unsecured Credit amounts of one million dollars ($1M) per member such that the joint action agency will have an Unsecured Credit amount, subject to the Market Concentration Cap, equal to the total of the Unsecured Credit amounts of each individual member.
+Each such agency will qualify for such aggregated Unsecured Credit treatment subject to the ISO’s review of the particular affiliation agreement and the ISO’s review of documentation submitted by the agency to demonstrate that it has been formed under the pertinent sections of the New York State Municipal Law.

+(c) In lieu of a one million dollar ($1M) grant of Unsecured Credit, a Government Entity may request Unsecured Credit based on its Tangible Net Worth and Credit Assessment.
+In such case, the ISO will consider the Government Entity a private entity for Credit Assessment purposes.

 26.5.4 Affiliate Guarantees